pantheon-systems/documentation/source/content/guides/quicksilver/06-jira.md

 ---
+title: Automate and Integrate your WebOps Workflow with Quicksilver
-title: Integrate Jira on Pantheon with Quicksilver Hooks
+subtitle: Integrate Jira on Pantheon with Quicksilver Hooks
 description: Learn how to integrate Atlassian's issue tracking service, Jira, with the Pantheon Site Dashboard.
 layout: doc
 categories: [integrate]
 tags: [collaborate, quicksilver, webops, workflow]
-permalink: docs/guides/:basename
-date: 5/4/2017
 contributors: [scottmassey]
+layout: guide
+showtoc: true
+permalink: docs/guides/quicksilver/jira
+anchorid: jira
 ---

+This section provides information on how to integrate Jira with Pantheon using Quicksilver.

 Atlassian's [Jira](https://www.atlassian.com/software/jira) issue tracking is one of the most common applications used to manage projects for application development teams.
 It is part of a [larger suite of tools](https://www.atlassian.com/legal/privacy-policy/product-family).
 Jira is extremely customizable, through manual configuration or the use of installable plugins.
 It allows for integration with tools in the Atlassian suite as well as other common development tools.